Gzip C Reference Documentation

 BOOL CkGzip_SetDt(HCkGzip cHandle, HCkDateTime dt);

-Sets the last-modification date/time to be embedded within the .gz when a Compress* method is called.
-If not explicitly set, the current system date/time is used.
+If no date/time is explicitly set, the current system date/time is used.

 Returns TRUE for success, FALSE for failure.